 I’ve been a professional writer for over a decade now.
 That’s more than 10 year’s worth of blog posts, brochures, website copy, billboard ads, radio spots, promo film scripts, newsletters, taglines, and countless deadlines to hit.

 Do you think magic happened for all those projects?
 That would be impossible.
-If I pulled that writer’s block card every time I felt it was true, you would see maybe one-third of these issues published on time.
+If I pulled that writer’s block card every time I felt it was true, you would see maybe one-third of these guides published on time.

 Over the years I’ve figured out a few strategies that help me work around writer’s block when I just don’t feel like inspiration is anywhere to be found.
-Here are six of those strategies that I try to adhere to every day.
+Here are seven of those strategies that I try to adhere to every day.

 Creativity is a muscle.
 If you set up a designated time in the day to write and stick to your schedule, after a while your brain will know it’s time to get down to business.
 Let muscle memory be your guide and just start writing.
 The big prerequisite to this is to know when you’re at your most creative.